William Onslow, 4th Earl of Onslow: Political career, 1892–1911

 When the Conservatives returned to power in 1895 under Lord Salisbury, Onslow was made Under-Secretary of State for India, a post he retained until 1900, and was then once again Under-Secretary of State for the Colonies between 1900 and 1903 (from 1902 to 1903 under the premiership of Arthur Balfour).
 In 1903 he entered Balfour's cabinet as President of the Board of Agriculture and was sworn of the Privy Council the same year.
 He remained at the Board of Agriculture until the government fell in 1905.
 From 1905 to 1911 he was Lord Chairman of Committees of the House of Lords.
 He was also President of the Royal Statistical Society from 1905 to 1906.
 His death was considered a loss to the [RSPB].

 Family

-Lord Onslow married Florence Coulston Gardner, daughter of Alan Gardner, 3rd Baron Gardner, in 1875.
+Lord Onslow married The Hon.
+Florence Coulston Gardner, daughter of Alan Gardner, 3rd Baron Gardner, in 1875.
 They had two sons and two daughters: